-Why is Network Science so useful?
+Why is network science so useful?

-Broad application and formalization of network science is fairly recent and is not explicitly part of NGSS.
-Yet network science does fit the NGSS guiding principle that “K-12 science education should reflect the interconnected nature of science as it is practiced and experienced in the real world.”
+Broad application and formalization of network science is fairly recent and is not explicitly part of Next Generation Science Standards.
+Yet network science does fit the Next Generation Science Standards guiding principle that “K-12 science education should reflect the interconnected nature of science as it is practiced and experienced in the real world.”
 This “real world” grounding has high potential to spark youth interest in science-related careers, yet information about network science and related health careers are not yet incorporated in most pre-college science opportunities.
-There is a need for network scientists and educators to partner to develop and implement more opportunities for youth to explore network science approaches to health before entering college.
+Network scientists and educators need to partner to develop and implement more opportunities for youth to explore network science approaches to health before entering college.

-Are teachers involved in the WOC SEPA?
+Are teachers involved in Worlds of Connections?

-Has UNL had other SEPAs?
+Has UNL had other Science Education Partnership Awards?

-Are scientists at the University of Nebraska using Network Science in their research?
+Are scientists at the University of Nebraska using network science in their research?

-Yes, there are several studies, many with NIH funding that use network science for health research at the University of Nebraska.
-Bilal Khan (Computer Science and Sociology) and Kirk Dombrowski (Sociology) use Network Science to study opioid addiction and the spread of HIV, alcohol addiction, and suicide.
-Our project is fortunate to have expertise from many fields (e.g. biology, computer science, mathematics, sociology, and learning research; college students, creative emerging media arts storytellers, evaluators, and 6-8th-grade teachers and curriculum experts to develop high-quality informal activities, and media resources.
+Yes, there are several studies, many with National Institutes of Health funding, that use network science for health research at the University of Nebraska.
+Bilal Khan (Computer Science and Sociology) and Kirk Dombrowski (Sociology) use network science to study opioid addiction and the spread of HIV, alcohol addiction, and suicide.
+Our project is fortunate to have expertise from many fields (e.g. biology, computer science, mathematics, sociology, and learning research), college students, creative emerging media arts storytellers, evaluators, and 6-8th-grade teachers and curriculum experts to develop high-quality informal activities and media resources.

 We will pursue two specific aims:

-Specific Aim #1: Improve understanding of how informal science, technology, engineering, and mathematics (STEM) experiences with network science in health research can increase STEM identities, STEM possible selves, and STEM career aspirations among youth from historically underrepresented groups.
+- Specific Aim #1: Improve understanding of how informal science, technology, engineering, and mathematics (STEM) experiences with network science can increase STEM identities, STEM possible selves, and STEM career aspirations among youth from historically underrepresented groups.
 Youth will discover the role of network science in STEM disciplines at the center of health science research.
 (If you are curious about STEM possible selves, you can read more about the topic in this publication from Worlds of Connections team members: “Science Possible Selves and the Desire to be a Scientist: Mindsets, Gender Bias, and Confidence during Early Adolescence.”)